Frequently Asked Questions

 If you have already entered information for some past gig that you would now like to use as a template

-1. Go to the gig you want to use by using the Gig Calendar or just use the gig list on the Display Gigs page.
+1. Go to the gig you want to use by using the gig list on the Display Gigs page.

 2. Select the gig.